fallingink/show-my-demo/README.md

-# show my demo
+# Show My Demo

-## just some personal practive demo
+## Just some personal practive demo

 ## The way of have it